celery/celery/docs/configuration.rst

 CELERYD_HIJACK_ROOT_LOGGER
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. versionadded:: 2.2

 By default any previously configured logging options will be reset,
-because the Celery apps "hijacks" the root logger.
+because the Celery programs "hijacks" the root logger.

 If you want to customize your own logging then you can disable
 this behavior.